pmnxis/billmock-app-rs/README.md

 This repository is aiming three goal.
 One for development of production firmware and second is making a proof of concept that rust embedded is usable for actual embedded production.
 And last goal is setting some example about production-rust-embedded-code.

-**This project is currently under development, and some minor features are still under development.**
+**This project is currently under development, with ongoing QA testing and some optimization remaining.**

 ## Billmock
+Detail documentation is here [BillMock Manual](https://billmock.pmnxis.net/)

 It is hardware and software for the purpose of converting I/O signals related to money payment of arcade game machines for compatibility.

 This project began development at the request of **GPARK Co., Ltd**<sup>[4](#footnote_1)</sup> and was designed and developed for the using credit card readers in arcade game machine and compatibility of existing payment systems (open-drain-based), and is open to the public except for code in the NDA area.